Malloway00/AEON-Unity/README.md

 # Æ.O.N: The Analytical Engine of Origin and Narrative
 **Linguistic Simulation Engine • Unity 6 • AI-Integrated Platform**
-© 2025 Devin Barrett - All Rights Reserved
-> *“Built to Remember.”*

 **ÆON is a hybrid linguistic simulation environment combining academic-grade language evolution modeling, creative worldbuilding tools, and a fully integrated offline AI ecosystem.**
 This repository serves as a **showcase, documentation hub, and branding archive** for AEON.